+The United Way of the Kearney Area faithfully oversees the collection and utilization of money from those who care to those who need in our communities.
 The goal of United Way of the Kearney Area is to create long-lasting change to prevent problems from happening in the first place.
 We seek to create opportunities for a better life for all, because when we reach out a hand to one, we influence the condition of all.

-"Connecting People who Care with People who Need" in Buffalo, Kearney, Phelps, Franklin, Harlan and Custer counties.
+"Connecting People who Care with People who Need"

 Who We Serve